 Riding muddy circuits in a local field certainly has its appeal.
 Cyclocross racing can dramatically improve your bike handling skills, and it’s an excellent way of maintaining intensity over the winter period.
 Plus, it’s fun.

-A coach at Dig Deep Coaching, he’s got experience in directing amateur athletes as well as competing at international level himself.
+As director of VELD coaching, he’s got experience in training amateur athletes as well as competing at international level himself.
 No easy feat: “Comparing a ‘cross race to other race formats – if you look at heart rate, it’d look like a time trial.
 But if you looked at power, it would look more like a crit.”

 Ok, so before you start training, you're probably going to need a bike.

-“The great thing about ‘cross is you can buy a really good bike without much money.
-The disc brakes now are really good, and have excellent mud clearance so if you only have one bike that’s good.
-The 1×11 system makes it super simple for maintenance too.
-So 1×11, disc brakes, whatever frame you can afford.
+"The great thing about ‘cross is you can buy a really good bike without much money.
+[I'd recommend] 1x, disc brakes, whatever frame you can afford.

 "Use the same set up as your road bike.
 Sometimes people have the saddle lower – but fundamentally your saddle height on your road bike is set up for the most efficient pedalling, and a 'cross race is still a bike race – so why change it?"

 Pay attention to tyre pressure.
-If PSI is important on the road, it’s important-er in the mud: “The biggest error for roadies is to turn up with high tyre pressure, bumpy terrain is a nightmare on 100 PSI.
-Even though road cyclists will be used to the feeling of high pressure, anything over 25 is unnecessary, it might be faster on the flats, but a muddy corner will give you no grip and might cause a fall.”
+If PSI is important on the road, it's important-er in the mud - Field says: "Anything over 25 is unnecessary, it might be faster on the flats, but a muddy corner will give you no grip and might cause a fall."

 “Perhaps lap on, lap off, so you get three to four minute efforts.
 Trying to handle a bike with 180bpm heart rate changes things.
 And it’s enjoyable!”

-We can’t all get outside every night of the week.
-Field designed a turbo session for the Sufferfest called ‘Ugly 15’, that uses short intense efforts ideal for cyclocross: “I do a lot of pyramid workouts, with 15 on, 15 off, 30 on, 30 off, 45 on, 45 off.
-I used a set of SRM’s [power meter cranks] for a few races last year, and the graph is crazy – you’re never on the pedals that long, just sprinting to the next corner, bit of recovery – cross racing is very on off and dynamic.”
+“I do a lot of pyramid workouts, with 15 on, 15 off, 30 on, 30 off, 45 on, 45 off.
+I used a set of SRM’s [power meter cranks] for a few races last year, and the graph is crazy – you’re never on the pedals that long, just sprinting to the next corner, bit of recovery – cross racing is very on off and dynamic,” he says.

-When it comes to getting that time trial heart rate trace, he adds: “Another session might be 40 minutes zone three, with 20 second bursts every five minutes – then bring it down to zone three.”
+When it comes to getting that time trial heart rate trace, he also suggests sessions in the lower intensities, such as 40 minutes zone three, with 20 second bursts every five minutes.

 “You’ll know if you’ve not done enough 'cross sessions because you’ll jump back on the bike after a run section and have jelly legs.
 When you’re fit it’s almost like you haven’t done the run.
 Very rarely can you win a bike race from running quickly, so I wouldn’t worry about 5-10k running sessions, a lot of the top guys don’t run that much.”